conceptadev/rockets-starter/README.md

 ### Rebuilding the Sandbox

-If you ever want to start over with a fresh database, run this command to rebuild the sandbox.
+If you ever want to start over with a fresh database, run this command to rebuild the schema.

-> IMPORTANT this is a destructive operation.
+> WARNING: this is a destructive operation!

 ```bash
 yarn sandbox:rebuild